paulstatezny/book-notes/better_than_before_gretchen_rubin.md

 ### The Strategy of the Lightning Bolt

 - Sometimes,  instead of building a habit by constant repetition, some big event happens that suddenly and instantly changes us.
 - It can be something big like pregnancy or small like a passing comment of a stranger, but it cannot be invoked on command.
 It happens *to* us.
+- Try to recognize when it happens and "ride the wave".

+## Desire, Ease, and Excuses

+These strategies are about "adjusting the amount of effort involved":

+  - Abstaining
+  - Convenience
+  - Inconvenience

+These strategies "address the challenges of failure and temptation":

+  - Safeguards
+  - Loophole-spotting
+  - Distraction

+These strategies "focus on exploiting pleasure to strengthen our good habits":

+  - Reward
+  - Treats
+  - Pairing

+"By guarding against excuses and justifications, and by making our habits as enjoyable as possible, we help ourselves succeed."

+### The Strategy of Abstaining

+- Abstainers vs Moderators
+    - Some people are "Abstainers", those who find it much more difficult to do something in moderation (like eat donuts) than to just abstain altogether.
+(I.e. "Addictive personality"?)
+    - For Abstainers, depriving themselves totally is *easier*.
+It conserves energy and willpower.
+(Key for habits!)
+Ironically, 100% abstinence can *feel* less rigid and far more relaxing than trying to maintain a balance of moderation.
+    - Moderators do better when they indulge moderately.
+    - Abstaining is a bad idea for Moderators; being told (or deciding) they can't have something makes them want it more.
+- Could you eat just one square of chocolate a day from a chocolate bar?
+(Yes?
+You're a Moderator.
+No?
+Abstainer.)
+- Most people are Abstainers in some contexts and Moderators in others.
+- Tip: Try fasting from various things.
+After the fast, you can evaluate whether you're happier without them.
+- "Research...suggests that the less we indulge in something, the less we want it."

+### The Strategies of Convenience and Inconvenience

+- Trying to build a habit?
+Figure out ways to make it convenient.
+- Trying to break a bad habit?
+Figure out ways to make it inconvenient.

+### Rewards

+- Rewards counterintuitively *harm* our chances of sticking with a habit.
+- Why?
+    - Rewards lead to conscious decisions; habits are about getting *rid* of the decision (making it automatic)
+    - Finish lines (i.e. receiving rewards) offer a *stopping point*, and remember, starting again is difficult.
+(See "Starting Out")
+- Intrinsic motivation is an **extremely** more powerful force for forming habits than extrinsic motivation.
+(I.e. rewards)
+- Intrinsic motivators, from Thomas Malone and Mark Lepper:
+    - Challenge
+    - Curiosity
+    - Control
+    - Fantasy
+    - Cooperation  (esp. for Obligers)
+    - Competition
+    - Recognition

+### The Strategy of Treats

+- Unlike rewards, where you have to "do a good job" to earn it, treats are giving yourself something you want just because you want it.
+- Unlike rewards, treats help improve self control.

+### The Strategy of Pairing

+- "In the Strategy of Pairing, I couple two activities, one that I need or want to do, and one that I don't particularly want to do, to get myself to accomplish them both."

 ## Author's "Secrets of Adulthood"

-- Don't let the perfect be the enemy of the good
+- Don't let the perfect be the enemy of the good.
 - “What I do every day matters more than what I do once in a while.”
-- Things often get harder before they get easier
+- Things often get harder before they get easier.
 - What we assume will be temporary often becomes permanent; what we assume is permanent often proves temporary.
+- By giving something up, I gain.

 # Applying the book to myself